codechefmarc/localist_drupal/README.md

 Aside from those requirements, additional group information from Localist can be migrated over via an overridden group migration.
 See [The Localist API Groups](https://developer.localist.com/doc/api#groups) for more fields that can come over into additional fields in this taxonomy vocabulary.

 To override the group migration, copy the one that comes with this module at `migrations/localist_groups.yml` into your own custom module, change the ID, and add additional fields to sync from Localist.
+Then, add the new id of your migration into the "Group Migration" field on the settings form.

 ## Retrieving Custom Filters from Localist into a Drupal Taxonomy